veggiemonk/awesome-docker/README.md

 * [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur).
 * [Cyclone](https://github.com/caicloud/cyclone) - A cloud native CI/CD platform built for container workflow by [@caicloud](https://github.com/caicloud).
 * [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.
-* [Dockunit](https://github.com/dockunit/platform) - Docker based integration tests.
-A simple Node based utility for running Docker based unit tests.
-By [@dockunit](https://github.com/dockunit)
-* [DockerSpec](https://github.com/zuazo/dockerspec) - A small Ruby Gem to run RSpec and Serverspec, Infrataster and Capybara tests against Dockerfiles or Docker images easily.
-By [@zuazo](https://github.com/zuazo)
 * [Drone](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.
 * [GitLab CI](https://about.gitlab.com/gitlab-ci/) - GitLab has integrated CI to test, build and deploy your code with the use of GitLab runners.
 * [GOCD-Docker](https://github.com/gocd/gocd-docker)Go Server and Agent in docker containers to provision.
-* [InSpec][inspec] - InSpec is an open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.
-By [@chef](https://github.com/chef)
 * [Microservices Continuous Deployment](https://github.com/francescou/docker-continuous-deployment) - Continuous deployment of a microservices application.
 * [Screwdriver](http://screwdriver.cd/) - Yahoo's OpenSource buildplatform designed for Continous Delivery.
 * [Skipper](https://github.com/Stratoscale/skipper) - Easily dockerize your Git repository by [@Stratoscale](https://github.com/Stratoscale)